-NOTE 4: GENERAL LONG-TERM DEBT
+NOTE 5: GENERAL LONG-TERM DEBT

-State statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
-General long-term debt of the District consists of lease/purchase agreements and outstanding general obligation bonds.
+State statutes prohibits the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
+The general long-term debt of the District consists of capital leases.